 Cheerleaders are generally natural performers, so why not set up a fashion show starring them?
-First, create a theme for the fashion show – it could be a retro theme, an eco-friendly show or something that uniquely represents your school.
+First, create a theme for the fashion show – a retro theme, an eco-friendly show, or something that uniquely represents your school works.
 Ask local clothing stores and boutiques to donate clothes for the students to model, and in exchange, they can set up a booth to sell items at the show.
 Charge entrance fees to a glamorous night of fun and fashion.
-As always, add in fundraising raffles and concession sales to boost your profits.
+As always, add in fundraising raffles and concession sales to boost profits.

-Set up a bar to provide refreshments at school meetings and events, with donations from parents to help cover ingredients.
+Set up a bar to provide refreshments at school sporting events, with donations from parents to help cover the cost of ingredients.
 Serve lemonade, iced tea, juices, energy bars, and healthy fair.
-The Varsity team can sell during the JV game and vice versa.
-You can make quite a bit of money at sports games or any other high school event selling refreshments for the benefit of your cheerleaders.
+The Varsity cheer team can sell during the JV game and vice versa.
+If the Booster club is already fundraising with a concession stand, cheer teams can still make quite a bit of money at school meetings or other high school events by selling refreshments.

-Have the cheer team band together for a car wash.
-Hang flyers to spread the word about your team-run car wash and get the soap, water, buckets, and sponges ready for a fun afternoon where you could make a lot of money for the team.
-Be sure to set up at a busy location like right next to the weekend Farmer’s Market or soccer fields on Saturday game day.
+Have the cheerleading team band together for a car wash fundraiser.
+Hang flyers to spread the word about your team-run car wash, and get the soap, water, buckets, and sponges ready for a fun afternoon where you can make a lot of money for the team.
+Be sure to set up at a busy location, like right next to the weekend Farmer’s Market or soccer fields on Saturday game day.

 Set up a campaign where you ask 100 people for $25 each.
 Entice them to support your team by joining the 100 Club.
-This is great for smaller communities that are more tight-knit, as everyone will want to join.
-You could have their names placed on a plaque or brick in exchange for the $2,000 or more you could potentially raise for your cheer squad.
-Just be sure to consider the best way to recognize club members for their contribution and make it very public.
+This is great for smaller, tight-knit communities, as everyone will want to join.
+You could have their names placed on a plaque or brick in exchange for the $2,000 or more you could raise for your cheer squad.
+Just consider the best way to recognize club members for their contribution.
 Of course, you can change the amount to $50 or anything else you’d like.

 Setting this up online is also a great idea for virtual fundraising during Coronavirus.
 With our crowdfunding platform, you can even offer perks for donations at specified amounts.